Thanks to Bruce Hogle for these photographs of KLT conservation easements!

 - A tool for landowners to realize their long-term vision for their land;

-- A cost-effective way for conservation organizations to conserve lands with important conservation value while allowing a landowner to retain ownership and control of his or her land.
+- A cost-effective way to conserve high-value lands, while allowing a landowner to retain ownership and control of his or her land.

-- A voluntary partnership between a landowner and a conservation organization to protect and preserve land for the long term.
+- A voluntary partnership between a landowner and a conservation organization.

-- A legal agreement between a landowner and a land trust that limits future development of the land to activities that are compatible with the land’s long-term conservation values, such as native grassland, streams, wetlands and prime agricultural lands.
+- A legal agreement between a landowner and a land trust that limits future development of the land.
+Only activities that preserve the conservation values of the land are allowed.

 - Can provide a landowner with significant economic support through federal income tax benefits, and sometimes through direct cash payments to a landowner.